NetCoreApps/todo-world/src/clients/certs/README.md

     $ dotnet dev-certs https --export-path . --verbose

-If you can't keep copy of the certificates thumbprint, they export it via Windows Certificate Manager:
+If you can't keep copy of the certificates thumbprint, then export it via Windows Certificate Manager:

     $ certmgr